-Research carried out in both the UK and US showed that long term exposure to this type of dust can produce chronic lung conditions.
+Research carried out in both the UK and the US showed that long term exposure to this type of dust can produce chronic lung conditions.

 OSHA estimated that approximately 1.85 million workers are currently exposed to respirable crystalline silica (RCS) in construction workplaces.
 More than 500,000 of these workers are likely being exposed to silica levels greater than OSHA’s proposed permissible exposure limit.

 The main dust-related diseases affecting construction workers are: